JeremyDwayne/dotfiles/README.md

+# Dotfiles
+Here's my collection of dotfiles I use on linux/osx environments.

 ## Install
 `./install.zsh` will run a script that checks if all the necessary programs are installed.
-Once the dependencies are installed, it will run any third party installations, and create symlinks for the necessary config files in the correct locations.
+Once the dependencies are installed, it will run any third party installations

-## Dotfiles
-Here's my collection of dotfiles I use on linux/osx environments.
+I'm in the process of moving the `install.zsh` script to ansible.
+After installing dependencies you can symlink the configs using `./stow-run`.

 ZSH and Oh-My-Zsh must be installed:
 - http://ohmyz.sh/